wynn0123/cap/docs/index.md

     title: Safe and fast
     details: Cap doesn't make you sign away your private data - it's open-source, secure and fast.
   - icon: 🌳
-    title: 100% open-source
+    title: Truly free
-    details: Everything about Cap is open-sourced on Github and Glitch for you to check out.
+    details: Everything about Cap is open-sourced on Github under AGPL-3.0 for you to check out.
   - icon: ☁️
     title: Floating mode
     details: Improve UX by automatically hiding the captcha until the form is submitted.